k2view-academy/K2View-Academy/articles/06_LU_tables/04_table_properties.md

 <web>

-The Table Properties tab appears in the right pane of the Schema window.
-This happens when a table is either selected or is being opened through the Project Tree and then open its properties pane.
+The Table Properties tab appears on the right side of the screen, following a single click on the horizontal label located on the top of the right edge of the screen.
+The Table Properties tab can be reached by one of the following two ways: This happens when a table is either selected or is being opened through the Project Tree and then open its properties pane.

 ![](images/web_table_properties.png)